 Presentation

 Mallet finger can be an open or closed injury with or without a fracture.
-Patients present with a flexion deformity at the distal phalanx and an inability to extend the finger at DIP joint.
-The DIP joint can be swollen and ecchymosed.
+Patients present with a flexion deformity at the distal phalanx and an inability to extend the finger at the DIP joint, which can be swollen and ecchymosed.

 In children, this injury typically occurs due to an avulsion fracture of the distal phalangeal epiphysis, the insertion point of the terminal extensor tendon.